elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-10-09-cs2107-lecture-7-secure-channel-tls-ssl-and-misc-cyrptographic-topics.md

 - After Bob is convinced that he is communicating with ALice, Mallory interrupts and takes over the channel whilst pretending to be Alice

-- Strong authentication: Assumes Mallory is unable to interrupt the session
+- Strong authentication: Assumes Mallory is **unable** to interrupt the session
 - For applications whereby Mallory can interrupt the session, we thus need something more
-- The outcome of the authentication process must be the new secret k (Session key) establisedd by Alice and Bob
+- The outcome of the authentication process must be the new secret k (Session key) established by Alice and Bob

 - The process of establishing a secret between Alice and Bob is called **key exchange, key agreement, key establishment**
-- Subsequent communication between Alice and Bob must be secure using the session key
+- Subsequent communication between Alice and Bob must be secure using the session key which is established by alice and bob

 # Key exchange and authenticated key exchange

-Using a key exchange protocol such that eve is unable to extract any info of the established key
+Using a key exchange protocol such that**eve is unable to extract any info of the established key**
+- Cipher
+- MAC
+> Consider only Eve who can sniff and not mallory who can modify the communication

-## PKC based Unautheticated Key exchange
+## PKC based Unauthenticated Key exchange

 1. Alice generates a pair of private and public key
 2. Alice sends the public key ke to bob